olliebatch/MarsRover/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running An ENV file containing : INFRASTRUCTURE_WEBSERVER_PORT is required.
+A step by step series of examples that tell you how to get a development env running An ENV file containing :
+INFRASTRUCTURE_WEBSERVER_PORT - I suggest using port 5000 is required.

 Orchestrate the dev env